-- Incentive funds are limited and may expire at any time during the course of this one-year period
+- Incentive funds are limited and may expire at any time during this one-year period

 The Promotional Period is defined as the first consecutive 12 or 24 months immediately following the initiation of eligible new service.

-- Carrier must offer daily nonstop scheduled passenger service from Denver International Airport to the eligible market; if service is less than five times weekly, the marketing incentive benefit will be prorated as detailed in the table (operational incentive is not prorated)
+- Carrier must offer daily nonstop scheduled passenger service from Denver International Airport to the eligible market; if service is less than five times weekly, averaged over the course of a one-year period, the incentive benefit will be prorated as detailed in the table below

-- The carrier must provide the service for 12 or 24 consecutive months; seasonal service is also eligible; if service is seasonal the marketing incentive benefit will be prorated accordingly as detailed in the table (operational incentive is not prorated)
+- The carrier must provide the service for 12 or 24 consecutive months; new seasonal service is also eligible; if service is seasonal the marketing incentive benefit will be prorated accordingly as detailed in the table below

 - The 12-month period applies to international markets that already have nonstop service from Denver, and to new entrant domestic carriers that are serving currently served domestic markets

 - The 24-month period applies to all other markets, both international and domestic